Barbican tube station: Incidents and accidents

 On 16 December 1866, three passengers were killed, a guard was seriously injured, and one other person suffered shock when a girder collapsed onto a passenger train in the station.
 The accident was the first to include multiple passengers on the underground network.
 Four people died during the accident, and a fifth (a workman involved in the accident) died while awaiting trial.
 Service on the line was running again only 30 minutes afterwards.

 On 26 April 1897, a bomb exploded under a seat in a first-class carriage in the station, injuring ten people of whom two died later.
 The perpetrators were never identified, but it was believed to have been part of a Fenian campaign following three other bombs in 1883–1885.

 Services

 The Thameslink lines on the south side of the station are no longer in use.
 The signal box seen here (R) was demolished in January 2015 as part of the Crossrail redevelopment.

-The station is served by the Metropolitan, Hammersmith & City and Circle lines.
+Barbican station is on the Circle, Hammersmith & City and Metropolitan lines in London fare zone 1.
+It is between Farringdon to the west and Moorgate to the east.
 All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the London Underground network.